 Do not accept excessive or inappropriate gifts or other benefits from persons doing or seeking to do business with the Corporation.

-AEX Personnel other than directors and officers who have questions regarding the application of this rule or about the best course of action in a particular situation, should seek guidance from the CEO.
-Directors and officers should seek guidance from the Chair of the CCG Committee.
+AEX Personnel other than directors and officers who have questions regarding the application of these rules or about the best course of action in a particular situation, should seek guidance from the CEO.
+Directors and officers should seek guidance from the Chair of the CG Committee.

 On or before joining the board of another entity, consider whether you have a conflict of interest and advise the Chair of the Board or the CEO.